-We expect Ebensburg Borough to continue to experience change in 2020.
-We will enter 2020 having completed sewer, stormwater, gas and sidewalk projects south of High Street, and the resurfacing of all streets in that neighborhood.
-Although gas, stormwater and sidewalk construction will continue through 2020 across areas north of High Street, residents generally believe it is all for the better, and will be pleased with the final results.
+We expect Ebensburg Borough to continue to experience change in 2021.
+We will enter 2021 having completed sewer, stormwater, sidewalk and street resurfacing projects in all but the northwest quadrant of town.
+Stormwater, sidewalk and resurfacing project will continue through 2021 in that northwest quadrant.
+Residents generally believe it is all for the better and will be pleased with the final results.